 To conclude, we delineate again the aim of this paper is twofold.
-Firstly, it serves as a cohesive review of the topic of GW dephasing, clarifying the underlying concepts and organising essential formulas, examples, and methodological tools in a practical format.
+Firstly, it serves as a cohesive overview of the topic of GW dephasing, clarifying the underlying concepts and organizing essential formulas, examples, and methodological tools in a practical format.
 It aims to support ongoing research while also guiding newcomers through a modern and accessible entry into the field.
-Secondly, it highlights the interesting possibilities of analysing dephasing prescriptions in eccentric GW signals, as the foundations worked out here already show how interesting features arise from the interplay between semi-major axis and eccentricity evolution.
+Secondly, it highlights the interesting possibilities of analyzing dephasing prescriptions in eccentric GW signals, as the foundations worked out here already show how interesting features arise from the interplay between semi-major axis and eccentricity evolution.